cmmorrow/sci-analysis/docs/index.rst

 `<https://pypi.python.org/pypi/pip>`_

-sci_analysis is also compatible with pandas and works best in the iPython Notebook.
+.. note:: sci_analysis is also compatible with pandas and works best in the iPython Notebook.

 Using sci_analysis
 ==================